CEO Fraud Emails – Not Every Money Transfer Request You Receive Is Legit

 Any member of the executive team of a company has a high value for malicious actors.
 They usually possess some financial authority, so if their accounts get hacked, cybercriminals gain access to various types of confidential information.

 Obviously, we cannot fail to mention the finance department when it comes to CEO fraud emails targets.
 The accounts of the CFO and anyone else who is authorized to transfer funds in the department can be used to the benefit of cybercriminals.

 HR is the department that has access to all the people in an organization and manages a significant database.
 The HR employees might receive spoofed emails and end up sending confidential information such as social security numbers or email addresses to criminal organizations.

 The IT manager and personnel are also valuable to criminal minds since they have authority over aspects like access control, password management and email accounts.
-If hackers obtain their credentials, they could get access to any part of an organisation.
+If hackers obtain their credentials, they could get access to any part of an organization.

 Cybercriminals are interested in two things: data and money.
 To get the latter, they will make research and learn as much as possible about their targets and then craft and send emails pretending they are their targets’ boss.
 The emails usually contain urgent requests for money and information about the account where the money needs to be sent.

 When cybercriminals have tax fraud in mind, they find out who handles employee information in an organization and then send fake emails pretending to be a senior executive or another legal authority figure demanding specific documents.

 Cybercriminals can also use a combination of email and telephone fraud to meet their ends.
 They might send their targets an email pretending to be a senior leader and telling them that an attorney will contact them soon to discuss a very confidential, time-sensitive matter.

 Another tactic used by malicious actors is to take advantage of long-standing wire-transfer relationships with suppliers.
 They will ask for funds that the targets if they fall victims, will send to different accounts.